Credentialing & Licensing

 Interstate Medical Licensure Compact states list and guide for 2024

-Last updated January 2, 2024 — Alabama, Indiana, and Washington DC have implemented the compact and Hawaii's implementation is in process.
+Last updated Oct.
+29, 2024 — New Jersey has implemented the compact and Florida's implementation is in process.

 States currently accepting applications for expedited licensure